 55. Himachal Pradesh is famous for adventure activities and sports.
 From ice skating, paragliding, fishing, rafting, and skiing to trekking and horse riding, this place is full of adventures that one can explore.

 56. In Shivalik Fossil Park, which is located in the Sirmaur district the archeology department has discovered fossils that are 85 million years old.

 57. Spiti Valley is located at an average altitude of 3,800 m above sea level, which is the highest in Himachal Pradesh.

 58. Komik Village is the highest village connected by motorable road in the world.
 This is the highest settlement which is located at 4,587 m above sea level.
-The polling station is also considered as the world’s highest.
+The polling station is also considered the world’s highest.

 59. Hikkim Village is home to the highest post office in the world, which connects small villages in this isolated region.
 This quaint village is nestled at an altitude of 4,440 m above sea level.

 60. Langza is a Himalayan village which is situated in Spiti Valley and is renowned as a fossil village.
 This is one of the most villages in the state where tourists can find fossils of marine animals and plants that were found in the Tethys Sea millions of years ago.

 61. Shimla Mirch or capsicum is native to Himachal Pradesh.
 The plantation of capsicum was first introduced by the British.